artursniegowski/FUN_PYTHON_PROJECTS/README.md

 # Snake_game
 Snake game has, a moving snake, which you control using your arrow keyboards (UP, RIGHT, DOWN, LEFT).
 The aim is to collect food objects that appear randomly on the screen.
 It will grow in length as it eats more food.
 You have to make sure that you don't end up getting tangled or hitting the wall, which would result in Game Over.
 The goal is to eat as much food as you can while staying alive.
-You'll be able to see your score on the scoreboard located on the top of your scree.
+YYou'll be able to see your score on the scoreboard located on the top of your screen, as well as the high score that will be stored in a file and loaded at the beginning of each game.

 # Turtle_crossing_game
 In the Turtle crossing game, we have a bunch of cars spawning randomly on the right side of the screen and going across a super busy multilane highway.
 The player controls the turtle on the bottom side of the road with arrow keyboard 'Up', which can only go forwards.
 The aim is to cross the road without being hit by the cars driving on it.